chuckb/raspbootin/README.md

 ## Compiling

-The build system is verry simple and the only thing configurable is the location of the arm cross compiler.
+The build system is very simple and the only thing configurable is the location of the arm cross compiler.
 By default the raspbootin/Makefile assumes you build your cross-compiler with PREFIX = /usr/local/cross and TARGET = arm-none-eabi.
 If that is not the case then you can override by setting PREFIX or ARMGNU in your environment:

 ```
 export PREFIX=/usr/local/cross